Air Force Logo

 }

 Every server-side fetch already had cache: 'no-store' set explicitly.
-The default flip in Next.js 15 had no effect on us.
-If your codebase relied on implicit caching, this is the sneakiest breaking change — no build errors, just silent behavior differences in production.
+The default flip in Next.js 15 had no effect on me.
+If your codebase relied on implicit caching, this is the sneakiest breaking change: no build errors, just silent behavior differences in production.

 What the build caught